Homosexuality in China: Conversion therapy

 Despite being extensively discredited by mental health professionals around the world, conversion therapy—a set of practices aimed at changing an individual's sexual orientation or gender identity—continues to be practiced in China.
-Unfortunately, many LGBTQ+ people are coerced into undergoing conversion therapy by family members who, see it as a way to "cure" their loved ones' homosexuality.
-The family usually uses verbal threats and emotional manipulation to force the child into this so-called conversion therapy.
-These conversion therapy practices can take various forms, including electroconvulsive therapy, aversion techniques, and prescription of inappropriate medications without informing the individuals about its purpose and side-effect, examples like giving unknown pills and injecting "colorless liquid".
+Many LGBTQ+ people are coerced through various means into undergoing conversion therapy by family members who wish to "cure" them of their homosexuality.
+These conversion therapy practices can take various forms, including electroconvulsive therapy, aversion techniques, and prescription of inappropriate medications, including pills and injections of "colorless liquid", often without informing the individuals of their purposes and side effects.
 All of these methods have been proven to be not only ineffective but also harmful to the individuals subjected to them.
-The lasting effects of conversion therapy on individuals' mental health are profoundly negative, often leading to severe depression, anxiety, and even suicidal thoughts.
+The lasting effects of conversion therapy on individuals' mental health are often negative, such as severe depression, anxiety, and suicidal thoughts.
 Furthermore, the trauma inflicted by these practices can cause feelings of isolation, self-loathing, and difficulty forming healthy relationships.
 The consequences of conversion therapy extend beyond the immediate psychological impact, affecting individuals' overall well-being and their ability to lead fulfilling lives.